PASTAplus/content-x/templates/about/edi-policy.md

 **PASTA+ software**.
 [The software](https://github.com/PASTAplus/PASTA) developed, maintained, and used by EDI to provide its data publication and archive service.

 **Personal data**.
-Data relating to an identified or identifiable natural person, which may include: common name, surname, given name, email address, organizational associations (name, address, phone), and or unique identifier (such as ORCID or GitHub identity).
+Data relating to an identified or identifiable natural person, which may include: common name, surname, given name, email address, organizational associations (name, address, phone), and or unique identifier (such as ORCiD or GitHub identity).

 **Science Data**.
 Data collected by external parties that is published and archived by EDI.